JuliaGraphics/Luxor.jl/docs/src/tables-grids.md

 julia> t = Table(3, 4);
 ```

-When you use this as an iterator, you can get the coordinates of the center of each cell, and its number.
+When you use this as an iterator, you can get the coordinates of the center of each cell, and its number:

 ```
 julia> for i in t